Golden Rules: Symbol resource launched

 27 May 2015

-The Commissioner has launched a new version of his 7 Golden Rules for Participation resource that will allow more of Scotland’s children to communicate about what participation means to them.
+The Commissioner's office has launched a new version of his 7 Golden Rules for Participation resource that will allow more of Scotland’s children to communicate about what participation means to them.

 The new Golden Rules Symbol resource is designed especially to engage children and young people who: